Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 this language will provide developers access to a wealth of useful tools that Python users have created since its inception.

-**Why Python?**
+Why Python?

 In a nutshell, Python's popularity among developers is a result of its widespread use in a variety of industries, including data science, artificial intelligence, desktop and online application development, statistics, mathematics, and scientific research.
-Developers have access to several publicly accessible libraries, and the number of ready-made, user-friendly tools is always growing.
+Developers have access to several publicly accessible libraries, and the number of ready-made user-friendly tools is always growing.
 Its development community, which is already sizable, is expanding quickly due to the language's ease of learning and suitability for novice programmers.
 And if someone gets stuck on a work, it's always simple to find information, solutions, and recommendations owing to the enormous Python community.

-**What does Python's simplicity mean?**
+What does Python's simplicity mean?

-Comparing the approaches that Python and other programming languages (in this case, Java and C++) take to solve the same straightforward problem is the greatest way to illustrate Python's openness and accessibility.
+Comparing the approaches that Python and other programming languages (in this case, Java, and C++) take to solve the same straightforward problem is the greatest way to illustrate Python's openness and accessibility.
 Let's use a classic programming example: get the terminal to say, "Hello World!"